 - the Chief Commissioner will reach a decision concerning disciplinary action based on the information provided in the complaint statement and the investigation without a hearing.

 You will receive a notice when the investigation has been completed.
 Depending on the detail of contact information you provided in your complaint, you may receive this information in writing or a phone call.

-If you are not happy with the Chief Commissioner’s decision, you can apply to the Police Review Board.
+If you are not happy with the Chief Commissioner’s decision, you can apply to the Police Review Board for a review.
 If you apply for this review it must be within 30 days of the date you get the decision.

 The Review Board members will conduct a public hearing into your complaint.
 You will be notified of the hearing date.
 This hearing date will be a time for you to present witnesses, if any, and to tell your story about the events that happened on the day of your complaint.